 Similar Games With More Accessibility Features for Visual

 If you want to play OCO, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-OCO has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in OCO which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.